 From Kita Kamakura Station, Kamakura is just one train stop away.
-The small town was created around Wakamiya-oji Street, stretching 1,800 meters.
+The small town was created around Wakamiya-oji Street, stretching about 2 kilometers.
 If visiting in spring you can see the Dankazura, the raised pathway, lined with blooming cherry trees and azaleas.

 A short distance from Wakamiya-oji Street is Tsurugaoka Hachimangu Shrine .
-You can enjoy beautiful views of the city from the top of this beautiful vermillion shrine.
+You can enjoy beautiful views of the city from this beautiful vermillion shrine.

 If you need a break or want to buy some souvenirs, stop by Komachi-dori Street.
 This shopping street is filled with cafes and souvenir shops where you can find everything from Kamakura-bori Carving items to bamboo ware.

-One of the most popular destinations in Kamakura is Kotoku-in Temple and the Daibutsu , or the great Buddha statue.
+One of the most popular destinations in Kamakura is the Great Buddha (Daibutsu) of Kotoku-in Temple.
 Remember to bring your camera to take photos of this 13 meter-tall statue.

 Finish your day on the sands of Yuigahama Beach.
 The sunsets are beautiful, with Mt.
 Fuji visible on a clear day.
-A great place to visit all-year-round, however if you are in the area in summer, a festival takes place on Yuigahama Beach on the second Sunday in August and includes a fireworks display over the water.
+A great place to visit all-year-round, however if you are in the area in summer, you may be able to attend the fireworks display at the Yuigahama Beach.